-Financial advisor Dundee or wider Scottish based services have never been as important as they are today.
+Financial advisor services in Dundee (and wider Scotland) have never been more sought-after and important as they are today.
 This is due to the way in which the tax system has changed under the devolved Scottish Parliament.
 The Chartered Institute of Taxation (CIOT), the UK’s leading body for taxation professionals, has been making ongoing recommendations regarding Scotland’s newly devolved tax powers.
-With tax legislation changing, it is increasingly valuable to have professional accountants Scotland in place, with the experience and education to ensure that you doesn’t lose out.
+With tax legislation changing, it is increasingly valuable to have professional accountants in place, with the expertise and experience to ensure that you don’t lose out.

-How A Dundee Financial Advisor Can Help
+How A Dundee-Based Financial Advisor Can Help

 Well, one example of a potential problem is that the changes could affect any employees or contractors that you may have working with you but who are based elsewhere in the UK.
-Not only that, but if you personally hold dual residences both inside of Scotland and in the rest of the UK, this could affect how your taxes are paid.
+Not only that, but if you personally hold dual residences both in Scotland and in the rest of the UK, this could affect how your taxes are paid.
 In such an instance, the tax you pay is dependent on your ‘main residence’.
 If this isn’t clearly identifiable, then you will have to work out your rate of tax based on the number of days you spent in Scotland versus the time you have lived elsewhere in the UK.

 Our experienced chartered tax advisors can save you time and money, as well as offering expert accounting and financial strategies to help your business grow – no matter how big or small.
-For more, please visit us online at http://mmgca.co.uk, email us via firstname.lastname@example.org or give us a call on 01382 322004.
+For more, please visit https://mmgca.co.uk, email us via firstname.lastname@example.org or give us a call on 01382 322004 to get started.